-Parents OF Unvaccinated Children Suing Over Measles State Of Emergency In Rockland County
+Parents Of Unvaccinated Children Suing Over Measles State Of Emergency In Rockland County

 In addition, Patricia Finn is heading a separate suit for an unnamed parent and is arguing that the county is attempting to “increase vaccination rates in Rockland County to a 100 percent threshold of vaccination compliance for all children.”

 However, the county has continued to argue that they are not planning to implement a permanent prohibition.
-The current measles state of emergency is set for 30-days with the expiration date of April 30, which, upon this date, the situation will be assessed once more.
+The current measles state of emergency is set for 30 days with the expiration date of April 30, which, upon this date, the situation will be assessed once more.

 In the past, extreme bans have been issued in Rockland County to help contain deadly disease outbreaks.
-An example of this is early in the 20th century when polio outbreaks were rampant, officials would ban children from attending public places in order to both stop the spread of contagion and protect those who had not contracted the illness.
+An example of this is early in the 20th century when polio outbreaks were rampant, during which officials would ban children from attending public places in order to both stop the spread of contagion and protect those who had not contracted the illness.

-Public health officials are also arguing that there is a scientific basis from not allowing unvaccinated children in public areas.
+Public health officials are also arguing that there is a scientific basis for not allowing unvaccinated children in public areas.
 Measles is highly contagious and can spread very quickly via airborne particles that can survive outside of the body for up to two hours.
 In addition, a person infected with measles can take up to 12 days to show any symptoms.
 And, by this point, they could have gone on to infect many others via public spaces.

 The cases are expected to be heard before judges on either Thursday or Friday, according to Gothamist.